eclipse-sw360/sw360/README.md

 Then, you must install Apache Tomcat, CouchDB.
 And, Java of course.

-The software is tested with with debian 8, debian 9, ubuntu 16.04, ubuntu 18.04, macosx 10.8 - 10.14.
+The software is tested with with debian 8, debian 9, ubuntu 16.04, ubuntu 18.04, ubuntu 20.04 macosx 10.8 - 10.15.
 We run Liferay with PostgreSQL 9.X or 10 as the Liferay CE requires, but HSQL (provided with the liferay bundle) runs also OK.

 ### PROBLEMS